mbock9/panther-parking/README.md

 ## Running the Application

-The combined application, client and server, can be run with `npm start` in the top-level directory. `npm start` launches the CRA development server on <http://localhost:3000> and the backend server on http://localhost:3001.
+In order to run the application, follow the instructions in the server README.
+It explains how to seed the database before starting the application with `npm start`.
+This launches the CRA development server on <http://localhost:3000> and the backend server on http://localhost:3001.
 By setting the `proxy` field in the client `package.json`, the client development server will proxy any unrecognized requests to the server.
 By default this starts the server in hot-reloading mode (like with the client application).

 ## Testing